-Employers attract the employees they deserve and vice versa.
-Taking this a step further, organizations comprised of certain employees, in turn, attract and retain the customers they deserve.
+Employers attract the talent they deserve and vice versa.
+Taking this a step further, organizations comprised of certain people, in turn, attract and retain the customers they deserve.
 Companies are discovering that aligning these two focuses, customer-facing approaches with talent acquisition and development strategies, can result in lucrative gains for the entire organization.

-- Technology is radically disrupting the markets we work in and straining traditional consumer models.
+- Technology is radically disrupting the markets we work in and straining traditional business models.

-- Employees are demanding innovative work environments that cater to their personal goals.
+- Employees are demanding innovative work environments that cater to their personal goals and overall well-being.

 - Employee bases are shifting (we’ll only use the word millennials once...).

 To adjust to these external pressures, organizations are having to reevaluate, redesign, and realign their employee experience with new company objectives to drive growth and keep up with shifting landscapes.
-Every day there is a new job title of the person or division that is responsible for managing this transition process: Chief Employee Experience Officer, Chief Culture Officer, Engagement & Talent Analytics, it goes on and on.
+Every day a new job title of the person or division that is responsible for managing this transition process pops up: Chief Employee Experience Officer, Chief Culture Officer, Engagement & Talent Analytics, it goes on and on.
 The moral of the story is that companies are transitioning from a see and react mentality to a measure and predict philosophy to build more agile and proactive employee- and customer-centered businesses.